-Project: Biodiversity distribution and dynamics of freshwater macrophytes in Bavarian lakes and their response to climate and land use change
+Project: Biodiversity distribution and dynamics of terrestrial plants in Bavaria and their response to climate and land use change

-In my research, I therefore use eco-physiological models to assess the response of macrophyte biodiversity to environmental change, taking into account the variety of Bavarian lake types.
-By exploring the complex correlations between environmental change and freshwater diversity, I hope to contribute to the theoretical understanding of freshwater ecosystems and to provide specific guidance to conservation authorities.
+In my research, I use mechanistic niche models to assess the response of plant biodiversity to environmental change in Bavaria.
+By exploring the complex correlations between environmental change and plant diversity, I hope to contribute to the theoretical understanding of range dynamics of plant species and to provide specific guidance to conservation authorities.

 The project is part of the interdisciplinary research consortium “BLIZ”, a Bayklif funded project that investigates how society, land use, ecosystem services and biodiversity interact in Bavaria under the influence of climate change until 2100.
-Within BLIZ, my project entails close collaboration with partners in the Limnological Station Iffeldorf (TUM).
+Within BLIZ, my project entails close collaboration with partners in the University of Regensburg (Prof. Dr. Florian Hartig).

 |2020||-||now||PhD student||Ecosystem Modeling, CCTB, University of Würzburg, Würzburg, Germany|